Brockett Openness Profiles and Gain-Limited Feedback Stabilization

-that is locally asymptotically stabilizable at the equilibrium point $x_e$ and a nonnegative function $d$ defined on a neighborhood of $x_e$, when does a feedback controller $u(x)$ exist such that $u(x)$ locally asymptotically stabilizes \eqref{control sys} at $x_e$ and satisfies for all $\|x_e-x\|$ sufficiently small? \end{question}
+which is locally asymptotically stabilizable at the equilibrium point $x_e$.
+Let $d:[0,\epsilon)\to[0,\infty)$ be a nondecreasing function with $d(r)\to 0$ as $r \to 0$.
+Under what conditions does there exist a feedback controller $u(x)$ such that $u(x)$ locally asymptotically stabilizes \eqref{control sys} at $x_e$ and satisfies for all $x$ sufficiently close to $ x_e$? \end{question}

-Notice, \Cref{question} is simple in the case of $d(x)$ a constant function and $u$ continuous.
+Notice, Question~\ref{question} is simple in the case of $d$ a constant function and $u$ continuous.
 That is, it is always possible: If we assume $u(x)$ is continuous and stationary and that \eqref{control sys} can be stabilized at $x_e$, then we can stabilize the system with a control of arbitrarily small norm on a sufficiently small ball around $x_e$.
 In this case, what is usually studied is the trade off between the size of this ball and the norm bound on the control.
-While interesting in its own right, this formulation of the problem fails to capture the fine-grained details regarding the growth rate of the control near the equilibrium, which is often still of practical interest.
-Additionally, the problem in this tradeoff is `non-local' in the sense that it relies on characterizations of the system's trajectories behavior away from the equilibrium point.
-Non-constant limiting functions $d$, however, are the interesting case and are at the heart of many real-world problems.
+While interesting in its own right, this formulation of the problem fails to capture the fine-grained details regarding the growth rate of the control near the equilibrium, which is often of practical interest.
+Additionally, the tradeoff in this problem is `non-local' in the sense that it depends on characterizations of the system's trajectories behavior away from the equilibrium point.

-In this paper, we introduce a quantitative refinement of Brockett's openness condition via a maximal continuous openness rate.
-We derive necessary inequalities linking openness rates to admissible feedback growth, and obtain sharp lower bounds on gain decay for systems stabilizable only by non-smooth feedback.
-We also identify exponent thresholds linking system nonlinearity and control gain decay.
-For clarity, we restrict ourselves here to feedbacks yielding a continuous closed-loop vector field with unique forward solutions; this aligns with; e.g., Coron and Zabczyk \cite{coron2,zab}, but avoids Filippov or Krasovskii notions of solutions.
-Our obstructions therefore apply to continuous stabilizers in the classical sense.
+The purpose of this paper is not to solve the gain-limited stabilization problem in full generality.
+Rather, we derive necessary conditions on \(d\) that follow from Brockett's openness obstruction.
+Brockett's theorem is usually read as a binary obstruction: the vector field is either open at the equilibrium or it is not.
+We show that, once openness holds, the quantitative rate at which the image of small neighborhoods fills a neighborhood of the origin constrains the possible growth and decay rates of any stabilizing feedback.
+Thus Brockett-type data does not merely decide whether stabilization is possible; it also constrains the gain profile of stabilizing feedbacks.